Always From Scratch

 Instructions

-• Bring a large pot of water to a boil.
-Salt the water then add the pasta.
-Cook for 2 minutes less than stated on the box.
+• While sauteing the pancetta, bring a large pot of water to a boil.
+Salt the water, then add the pasta.
+Cook until al dente.
+Save at least 1 cup of starchy pasta water.

 • Remove the pan from the heat and add another ½ cup of pasta water and the pecorino romano.
 Stir vigorously until everything is combined.
-Add the pancetta back into the pasta.
-Season with pepper.
-Combine and serve.
+As you're stirring, you may need to add more pasta water to increase the creaminess.
+Wait until the pasta water is almost absorbed to add more.

 Notes